Shivansh20128/UserForm_Implementations/README.md

-# Atlan Task
+# User Forms Implementation

-In this assignment, we are asked to design a sample schematic on how we can store forms and responses in a data store.
+In this assignment, we are going to design a sample schematic on how we can store forms and responses in a data store.

 For this purpose, I have made two projects to fulfill this purpose, both having different approaches.